SpontanCombust/doctor-callendar-app/README.md

 npm run build
 ```

-Builds the app for production to the `build` folder.\
+Builds the app for production to the `build` folder.

-It correctly bundles React in production mode and optimizes the build for the best performance.
+Content of the `master` branch in the GitHub repository is automatically deployed to GitHub Pages.